trentw/script-to-speech/docs/TEXT_PROCESSORS.md

 # Text Processing Pipeline

 Script to Speech uses a flexible text processing pipeline to transform screenplay text before audio generation.
-This guide explains how processors work and how to configure them.
+This guide explains how text processors work and how to configure them.

 ## Preprocessors vs Processors